koboldcove/koboldcove/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
 Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/Nyanotrasen/Nyanotrasen/issues) that need to be done and anybody can pick them up.
+We've got a [list of issues](https://github.com/koboldcove/koboldcove/issues) that need to be done and anybody can pick them up.
 Don't be afraid to ask for help either!

-We are currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language check the #localization channel in our [Discord](https://discord.gg/nyano)

 ## Building